G26karthik/UML-Designer/backend/README.md

 The backend serves as an intelligent proxy between the frontend and Python parser, providing caching, security, and performance optimizations for the UML Designer AI application.

+Note on routing and environments:
+- Dev/Test: endpoints are mounted unversioned at `/` (Jest tests expect this)
+- Production: endpoints are versioned under `/api/v1` by default; you can enable legacy unversioned routes with `ENABLE_LEGACY_ROUTES=true`

 ## 🎯 Purpose & Architecture

 ### **Core Responsibilities**